mokko/RST-levelup/README.md

 - pk*.xml become personenKörperschaften reocrds

 To retrigger the process, delete the corresponding files, e.g. if you want to retrigger the initial conversion to xml, delete the output files in 1-XML.
+Almost nothing ever gets overwritten, you have to manually delete stuff and execute again to produce new stuff.